 Refuges along the route serve lunch (usually 11:30 am - 2:30 pm), offering snacks and baked goods outside these hours.
 We recommend checking your route and stopping for lunch at one of the many refuges along the way, marked as Points of Interest on the itinerary app.
-If you're planning ahead, you can also order a packed lunch from the refuge the night before, typically consisting of a sandwich, fruit, and snacks.
+If you're planning ahead, you can also order a packed lunch from the refuge the night before, typically consisting of a sandwich, fruit, and snacks. \Please not this is not available at all refuges such as Refuge Bonhomme, Auberge du Truc, Rifugio Elena and Refuge Lac Blanc as they require to be told at the time of the reservation which is not feasible for us.

-While there are some options along the way to refill your water bottle or grab a snack, it's a good idea to carry enough food and water for the day.
+While there are plenty of places to refill your water bottle or grab a snack, it's a good idea to carry enough food and water for the day.
 We suggest bringing at least 2 liters of water and extra snacks in case lunch isn't available along the trail.

-Additionally, you'll be able to enjoy the local wines and beers along the way.
+Additionally, you'll be able to enjoy local wines and beers, and if you're feeling adventurous, you can try the local liqueur, Génépi.
 A chocolate bar or bag of nuts is always handy for an energy boost, especially on the tougher climbs!